ense-400-capstone-appstore/capstone-appstore-docs/docs/server/cli.md

 **Description:**

-Install or update the application for development or production.
+Install or re-install the application.

 **Usage:**